aiwaiwa/playground/README.md

 Folder hierarchy currently has no meaning and may be simply used for organization.

-* Repeatition of the same file (somewhere within the hierarchy):
+* Repetition of the same file (somewhere within the hierarchy):
   * Undefined.
 Basically, the first file found matching desired product name & version number wins.

 ## Content